Walt Patterson

+Biography

 Patterson was born in Winnipeg, Manitoba, Canada, and educated at the University of Manitoba.
 Patterson arrived in the United Kingdom in 1960.
 Trained as a nuclear physicist, Patterson has spent his life teaching, writing and campaigning.
 In 1972, he became Friends of the Earth's first energy campaigner (1972–78) at their London office.
-In 1984–5, Patterson acted as series advisor to the award-winning BBC drama series Edge of Darkness.
+In 1984–5, Patterson acted as series advisor to the BBC drama series Edge of Darkness.

 Patterson has published fourteen books and hundreds of papers, articles and reviews, on nuclear power, coal technology, renewable energy, energy systems, energy policy, and electricity.
 His most recent book, self-published online in April 2015, is Electricity Vs Fire: The Fight For Our Future.
 It argues that a key cause of global problems is human use of fire - polluting city air worldwide, creating international tension about fuel to feed fire, and overheating the planet.
 To reduce the damage will entail using less fire, especially by improving buildings and by accelerating the shift from fire-based to fire-free electricity.

 Since 1991 Patterson has been a Fellow of what is now the Energy, Environment and Resources Programme at Chatham House in London.
 He is a Fellow of the Energy Institute, London, and a Visiting Fellow of the Science Policy Research Unit at the University of Sussex.
 He is chair of the Seoul International Energy Advisory Council and a founder-member of the International Energy Advisory Council.